-Level the Playing Field With Audiobooks With the right kind of support, inspiration, teachers and technology, struggling readers can overcome any challenge.
-Audiobooks are a great way to give students who read below grade-level access to the same content as their peers.
-The Learning Ally Audiobook Solution gives students with reading deficits access to more than 80,000 human-narrated audiobooks, including textbooks, popular fiction and literature, bridging the gap between their reading ability and their cognitive capability.
-They can download the books directly to their tablets, computers and smartphones, giving them the flexibility to read in school or anywhere they have a device.
+Level the Playing Field With Audiobooks

+With the right kind of support, inspiration, teachers and technology, struggling readers can overcome any challenge.
+Audiobooks let kids read with their ears.
+Technology like Learning Ally gives students more than 80,000 human-narrated books to choose from such as textbooks, non-fiction or literature and lets them download books directly to their tablets, computers, smartphones, iPods and other devices.
+This gives kids the flexibility to read in school, on the go or anywhere they have a device.